CuNO3/gfold-py/README.md

 ["Lossless convexification of control constraints for a class of nonlinear optimal control problems"](http://doi.org/10.1109/ACC.2012.6314722)

 ["Minimum-Landing-Error Powered-Descent Guidance for Mars Landing Using Convex Optimization"](http://doi.org/10.2514/1.47202)

+## Thanks

+As of January 2025, the project has been fully tested and validated; the remaining work consists of minor improvements and documentation.

+My field of study is *completely* irrelevant to control theory or convex optimization, so I have learned everything from scratch and made many mistakes along the way.

+I could not have finished this project without the support and encouragement from *my family and friends*.
+It's been a long journey since I first started this project in 2022.
+I still remember the first version of the project in July 2023 (during the summer break after an important exam) (of course, it was a disaster `:(`).
+I never thought I could finish it someday.

+The first time I saw SpaceX landing a Falcon 9 booster was in 2019, and it really amazed me.
+Five years later, they landed a Starship booster on "Mechazilla".
+All these achievements are truly inspiring.

+Started in 2022 and finished in 2025, it's been a long journey, but it's worth it for someone who loves the stars.

+I would also like to thank the authors of the original papers and the authors of `cvxpy` and `cvxpygen`.